 Ceramics is a specific medium within the autonomous visual arts, covering a broad and diverse area, from sculpture/installations/work in public spaces to the design and production of household objects.
 The Ceramics department aims to train talented individuals to become independent craftspeople in the area of visual arts and design, who then become sources of artistic inspiration in the field.
-After you graduation you may use the title Bachelor of Fine Arts (BFA).
+After you graduation you may use the title Bachelor of Art & Design (BA).

 The emphasis is on autonomous art, design and the areas where the two overlap.
 In the Ceramics department you will be encouraged to experiment to find and adopt positions between these extremes.
 Within the department it is important to work independently, with an experimental attitude, while studying the complex technical process of ceramics.
 The essence of the supervision is the development of your expressive capacity: formation of ideas, technical knowledge and conceptual thinking.
 Specific assignments and your own initiative will be used to create plans for which an appropriate material translation will be sought.
 Individual supervision and group discussions will be used to share knowledge of the medium.